Changissnz/nu_merchant_principal/README.md

-connective principles such as contractual agreements, socio-economic magnetism, and co-dependencies are some of the preventative measures against an entity's attempt to separate themselves, by their own perogative, from a group.
+connective principles such as contractual agreements, socio-economic magnetism, and co-dependencies are some of the preventative measures against an entity's attempt to separate themselves, by their own perogative from a group.

 Suppose a group D has five entities in it: